maxiwell/LinuxConfig/README.md

 * My executable scripts are in ``home/.local/bin/``.

-* /etc is not in "collect" and "distribute" script.
+* /etc is not touched in "collect" and "distribute" script.

-* The files ``/etc/fail2ban/filter.d/sshd.conf`` and ``/etc/init.d/firewall`` was created to use in Digital Ocean VM.

 Reminders
 -----------